DeepakrajaR/Fradulent_Transaction_Prediction/README.md

 Considering the size of the dataset used, it cannot be uploaded in the github, I'm providing the dataset source link below for reference.
 Dataset link - https://www.kaggle.com/datasets/vardhansiramdasu/fraudulent-transactions-prediction

+I'll also be adding the architectural diagram code using Python to this repository shortly, visualizing the entire application development workflow.